Campuses of the University of Nottingham: History

 In the meantime the new faculties at Sutton Bonington quickly phased out practical courses and instead focused on academic research and graduate and post-graduate teaching.
 It was initially intended that the new colleges would feed their brightest and most able students into the new university.

 The site at Sutton Bonington continued to grow during the latter part of the 20th century, during this period the two initial faculties were merged into one: the faculty of Agricultural and Food Sciences.
 The end of the 20th century saw the faculty initially merged with the faculty of Biology to form the School of Biology.
-At the time this was seen as a move to transfer the biology department from University Park to Sutton Bonington, in a move designed to free up much needed building land, the university however denied that this was their motive.
-Shortly after the purchase of the new Jubilee Campus, the school was split into the School of life sciences (based at University Park) and the School of Biosciences (based at Sutton Bonington).
+This was a short-lived experiment which many staff have reported failed due to poor leadership and logistical challenges.
+Shortly after the purchase of the new Jubilee Campus, the school was split into the School of Life Sciences (based at University Park) and the School of Biosciences (based at Sutton Bonington).
+Some elements of the School of Biosciences (Environmental Science) retained space at the University Park Campus as their degree courses were delivered at that site.
 This period also saw the construction of new Plant and Food science buildings at Sutton Bonington.

 2006 saw the opening of the School of Veterinary Medicine and Science on the campus, in brand new purpose-built buildings.
 This was the first new vet school in the UK for over 50 years, and was seen to be part of the government's response to the 2001 foot and mouth epidemic.
 Controversially, the building of the new school was partly funded by leasing out the halls of residence, catering facilities, bar and shop, to private companies (CRM and Sodexo).

+Extensive building and renovation programmes on the site heavily remodelled the campus between 2010 and 2020.
+New buildings included the Gateway Building (housing the staff of the Division of Agricultural and Environmental Sciences, and the Vet School), the Brewing and Bioenergy Building (including the research brewery of the multinational brewer AbInbev), The Barn (a student hub, housing the refectory and student services administration) and The Firs (animal research facility).
+At the time of construction, The Gateway was the largest straw built building in Europe, having been constructed using straw obtained from the University Farm.
+The 1960s North Laboratory building was extensively refurbished to house a new teaching laboratory facility (the Peter Buttery Laboratory) and the staff of the Division of Food, Nutrition and Dietetics.
+Expansion of the School of Veterinary Medicine and Science has prompted the construction of new clinical teaching areas and a mock veterinary practice on the campus in 2022/23.